odinje/puppet-suricata/README.md

 ## Limitations

-This module is currently limitied to RHEL version 7, Debian 8 and Ubuntu 16.04 with Puppet version 4.8 or greater.
+This module is currently limitied to RHEL/CentOS version 7, Debian 8 and Ubuntu 16.04 with Puppet version 4.8 or greater.
 Currently tested on CentOS 7 with Puppet 4.8

 ## Development

-We are happy to recieve comits as long as they follow the rules and guidelines below.
+We are happy to recieve commits as long as they follow the rules and guidelines below.
 If you want to fork the module somewhere else this is also fine as long as you mention or link the original module along with the documentation and code.

 Rules: